BazzaCuda/Latinator/README.md

 Consequently, to address the second criticism first, Latinator incorporates the full Lewis & Short Latin Dictionary in a format exclusive to Latinator.
 In addition to the original brief English definition of a Latin word derived from the Whitaker's Words data, you get full access to the entire entry from Lewis & Short including examples (quotes) of where and how that word has been used by various Classical Latin authors.

+I wanted to rewrite Whitaker's Words in Delphi so that his work could be further preserved, but also transferred and re-architected more appropriately for 21st Century hardware: CPUs, SDDs and memory.
+In doing so, I also want to make his codification of Latin more accessible to a modern audience, adept at Latin and/or Delphi.
+His codification can then be corrected/improved/expanded, as appropriate, depending on the expertise of those who want to get involved.
+In its ADA form, with the data files he provided, I don't see this ever happening.

+We can also add additional Latin-English and English-Latin functionality that WW could never have added due the hardware constraints he was working under.

+My aim is to, over time, make Latinator a really useful and well-known general-purpose tool for students of Latin, of which I am one (a student of Latin, I mean, not a useful and well-known tool :P)
+Latinator, and its author, will always explicitly credit William Whitaker for the inspiration his remarkable work is to this project.

+To that end then, I have made a number of subtle but significant changes:
+- I have adapted his original data files so that they are fixed-column
+- This allows them to be "sucked", unparsed, straight from SDD files into Windows memory in milliseconds, as indexed Delphi records
+-

+The ADA code has been completely [see footnote] reverse-engineered and rewritten in Delphi

+footnote: I still regularly check whether I got everything

 ---

 Run Latinator.exe directly from your file manager software, not from a command prompt, as it creates its own console window.